rsmmr/hilti/doc/dev-exec-model.rst

     1. When storing a reference in any variable or parameter, first *unref* the old value, then *ref* the new value before doing the store.
+The :hltc:`codegen::Storer` takes care of this.

     2. When calling functions of :ref:`dev-cc` ``HILTI`` or ``C-HILTI``, we pass all ref-counted objects at +0.
-For the callee the object is guaranteed to exists until it returns, but if it needs to store a reference to one of its arguments longer, it needs to ref.
+For the callee, the object is guaranteed to exists until it returns.
+       If it needs to store a reference to one of its arguments that exceeds that, it needs to ref.

+       For non-const parameters, we create local shadow variables in the function.
+These shadow variables are treated like any other and they ref upon initialization.

     3. When returning an object of a ref-counted type from a ``HILTI``/``C-HILTI`` function, we *always* return it at +1.